ComansServices/Project-Armadillo/README.md

 - Copy to clipboard as Nikto, Curl or Telnet commands
 - Search for CVE and Exploits based on CPE collected by Nmap
 - RESTful API

+## Roadmap for v3.0

+Many thanks to the original developer who created this code, I think it is a good framework, and I will be forking and taking over development of this software, and I will start to investigate and introduce the following for version 3.0 release.

+I will re-name it project armadillo for now until I can think of a better name....

+- [todo] Improve the login authentication process, include support for SSO/SAML and 2FA
+- [todo] Re-write web code in Go Lang, make more robust and secure, get ready for cloudifaction
+- [todo] Optimise python code for security and speed
+- [todo] Create editable logo and identification options, develop a setup screen to change these items
+- [todo] Write automation script for automated docker container creation
+- [todo] create automated bash script for end to end isntallation with test data (docker, container, build , deploy
+- [todo] create a new docker container for docker hub for easy download
+- [working] Standardise look and feel, include more data feeds form other tools, improve exploit detection

 ## Roadmap for v2.3x
 You love Armadillo and you know python?
 We need your help!
 This is what we want deploy for the v2.3: